 - 1/4 cup melted coconut oil

-- Fleur de sel for garnish sea salt, optional
+- Generous pinch of Fleur de sel or Maldon Salt, for garnish (optional)

 Happy Chocolate Chip Cookie Week, everyone!